 - Poor water conditions – Betta fish are susceptible to environmental changes, and if the water quality is poor, they may become aggressive due to stress.

-If you are planning on keeping betta fish together or in a community tank with other fish, you should understand why betta fish fight and what are the causes.
-This article looks at the main causes of betta aggression and what you can do to reduce the risk of fighting.
+If you are planning on keeping betta fish together or in a community tank with other fish, you need to understand why their aggressive behavior.
+This article answers the question, “Why do betta fish fight?” while looking at the main causes of betta aggression and what you can do to reduce the risk of fighting.

 I also recommend reading my article: 9 Common Reasons For Angry Betta Fish.